 While I don’t have a lot of issues approaching strangers when I travel, I do get intimidated in New York.
 I took his advice and vowed not to let my fears distract me or talk me out of asking for a photo.
 I approached people confidently (whether I felt it or not), and it worked.
 The more I did it, the easier it became.

 Share your photos with your subjects

 Peter is very generous with his photos and always offers to send a copy to the people he photographs.
-He keeps a stack of business cards in his pocket and he hands them out liberally, asking people to email him if they want their picture.
+He keeps a stack of business cards in his pocket, and he hands them out liberally, asking people to email him if they want their pictures.

-In past I’ve never sent photos unless I was asked, and now I regret it.
-Using his example as a guide, I began to offer people their images and I found it instantly brought down any walls they might have had because we both benefited.
+In the past, I’ve never sent photos unless I was asked, and now I regret it.
+Using his example as a guide, I began to offer people their images, and I found it instantly brought down any walls they might have had because we both benefited.
 It made photographing them infinitely easier and enjoyable and led to some great conversations.
 Seventy-five percent of the people I shot emailed me within a couple of hours.